The \'etale local structure of algebraic stacks: Introduction

-In the course of establishing the results above, we prove several foundational results of independent interest.
-For instance, we prove that adequate moduli spaces are universal for maps to algebraic spaces (\Cref{T:universal}) and establish Luna's fundamental lemma for adequate moduli spaces (\Cref{L:fundamental-lemma}).
+We prove that adequate moduli spaces are universal for maps to algebraic spaces (\Cref{T:universal}) and establish Luna's fundamental lemma for adequate moduli spaces (\Cref{L:fundamental-lemma}).
 We also prove that an adequate moduli space $\cX \to X$, where the closed points of $\cX$ have linearly reductive stabilizers, is necessarily a good moduli space (\Cref{T:adequate+lin-red=>good} and \Cref{C:adequate+lin-red=>good2}).
-We have also resolved the issue (see \cite[Question 1.10]{luna-field}) of representability of the local quotient presentation in the presence of a separated diagonal (\Cref{P:refinement}\itemref{P:refinement:separated_diag}).
+These foundational results are even new over an algebraically closed field.